Michigan State University College of Osteopathic Medicine - MSUCOM

 MSUCOM looks for students who are academically accomplished, committed to service and well-versed in the philosophy of osteopathic medicine.
 In each area of evaluation, we examine your accomplishments within the context of your total life experience.

 Much like DOs approach their patients, we invite you to tell us your story.
 We use a rolling admission schedule.
 Early application is essential.
-Applicants must be prepared to begin classes by mid-June.
+Applicants must be prepared to begin classes by mid-July.

 Admissions Processes